How to Drain a Small Amount of Engine Oil

 If you overfill your engine oil by 500mL, it’s not the end of the world.
 However, it’s not ideal and can lead to some problems.
 The oil level in your engine is critical to its proper functioning, so too much oil can cause issues.

-It can make your engine run less efficiently, and it can even cause damage to internal components.
+It can reduce your engine’s efficiency and even cause damage to internal components.
 If you’re unsure about how much oil to add to your engine, consult your owner’s manual or a professional mechanic.

 How to Remove Engine Oil Without Draining

 It can be messy, it’s time-consuming, and it generally requires getting down on your back in an uncomfortable position.
-So it’s no wonder that some folks put off this essential maintenance task for as long as possible.
+It’s no wonder, then, that some people put off this essential maintenance task for as long as possible.
 But what if we told you there was a way to change your engine oil without all the hassle of draining it first?

 That’s right – there is a way to do an “oil change” without actually changing any oil!
 Here’s how it works: 1) Start by removing the old filter.